jpfuentes2/algorithms-and-datastructures/README.md

 I chose Go for reasons which FP advocates may disagree; however, what's most important is what I learn and having fun.

-Go's lack of generics has inclined me to implement against concrete, often primitive, types rather than using `interface{}` for polymorphim.
+In some cases I eschew polymorphism by using primitive built-in types because there's often no advantage to using `interface{}` for these implementations.
 My reasoning: none of the code is meant for production and using `int` or `string` makes testing easy and concise.

 > Data dominates.
 If you've chosen the right data structures and